What are the best gun vests for CCW?

-Over 2 months, we sent 15 concealed carry vests out with 6 EDC enthusiasts across 3 states to tackle the kinds of tasks you’ll do every day with a vest like these – shopping, hitting a sports bar, going out to dinner, sitting, standing, and general running around – to find the best CCW vest for keeping your handgun concealed while out and about.
+Over 2 months, we sent 15 concealed carry vests out with 6 EDC enthusiasts and law enforcement professionals across 3 states to tackle the kinds of tasks you’ll do every day with a vest like these – shopping, hitting a sports bar, going out to dinner, sitting, standing, and general running around – to find the best CCW vest for keeping your handgun concealed while out and about.

-The Venado Concealed Carry Vest for Men is the perfect Goldilocks vest for any EDC fan—we even used it while tackling some barn chores to make sure it’ll work for more active users.
+The Cinch Men’s Concealed Carry Vest is the perfect Goldilocks vest for any EDC fan—we even used it while tackling some barn chores to make sure it’ll work for more active users.

 Its higher carry position makes it easy to carry on either side while its practical style means it can work for a variety of situations, translating well between performance/active scenarios and everyday commuter or around town use.